 Part 1: How Dental Chains Took Over the Industry

-The Rise of DSOs and the Quiet Collapse of Independent Practices
+The Rise of DSOs and the Quiet Collapse of Independent Practices:

 The landscape of modern dentistry has shifted dramatically in recent years.
 Once dominated by independent, community-rooted practices, the industry has now become saturated with corporate dental chains—many operating under the structure of DSOs, or Dental Service Organizations.